Peterborough City Council

 Details:

-We may be able to support you with the deposit and first month’s rent for your first independent home.
-This is subject to an affordability assessment to make sure it's the right option for you.
+We may be able to support with the deposit and first month’s rent for a young person’s first independent home.
+This is subject to an affordability assessment, which helps ensure the housing option is financially sustainable - taking into account rent, bills, and day-to-day living costs.
+The goal is to make sure the move is not only achievable but also manageable in the long term.

 Setting up a home